 The objection will be evaluated by the AVP-OAIA or designee.

-The AVP-OAIA or designee's decision is final and cannot be appealed or grieved.
+The AVP-OAIA or designee notifies the student of a decision within two (2) business days after the student sends a written objection.
+The AVP-OAIA or designee’s decision is final and cannot be appealed or grieved.

 Opportunity to Be Heard

-Mitigating Factors, include but are not limited to, the following:
+Circumstances that may decrease a Consequence include, but are not limited to, the following:

 Absence of past disciplinary record;